Local Hour: Zas Is In A Bed

 Well, I don't understand how it is that he ended up on your podcast.
 So let's play some of the sound here as to why and how he ended up on Zazzlo Show 2.0.

-Hey, Zaz, here's to many, many more years for you and I doing this.
+Hey, Zaz, here's to many, many more years from you and I doing this.
 All right.

-I remember Spo came up in the business doing this.
+I remember you came up in the business doing this.
 I appreciate you.

 Spo, you and I also came up in the business.
-Not like me and I.
+Not like me and him.

 I talked to him when he was retrieving free throws.
-He'd retrieve the free throws, although he did that as the head coach.
+He'd retrieve the free throws, although he did that as the head.

 What did you say to him?
 Like, how's your day going?
 Or like, get me a coffee nerd?
 Like,